SunidhiHere/Healthcare-ML-Project/README.md

 *This dataset contains operational, demographic, and clinical workflow tracking records for $9,216$ patients admitted or processed between January 2024 and September 2024.
 It is designed to mirror real-world hospital administration challenges, providing a rich blend of temporal, categorical, and numerical features.
 *This dataset contains features including a unique Patient Id, the exact Patient Admission Date and Time of arrival, the processing staff member in Merged, demographic details for Patient Gender, Age, and Race, the assigned Department Referral, the final clinical outcome in Patient Admission Flag, a post-visit Patient Satisfaction Score scaled from $0$ to $10$, and the total Patient Waittime in minutes.

+## Buisiness Question
+* Business Question: How do patient arrival patterns (by hour of the day or day of the week) impact Patient Waittime, and how can we optimize hospital staffing during peak hours?
+* Project Value: Helps hospital administration predict high-traffic periods, ensuring enough doctors/nurses are scheduled to minimize long delays.

 ## EDA(Elaborative Data Analysis) and observation

 ## Feature Engineering